11 Problems Centering Clay and Easy Ways to Fix Them

 - You can store your clay by keeping it bone dry.

-- If your clay is hard, poke a few holes in it and pour water in the holes.
+- If your clay is hard, poke a few holes in it and pour water into the holes.
 Wait a while and wedge it well.

 Conclusion

-Today you’ve learned about Mushrooms, wedging, the proper amount of water, it almost sounds like we are making a pastry.
+Today you’ve learned about Mushrooms, wedging, and the proper amount of water; it almost sounds like we are making a pastry.

 The point is, there is a lot to think about when it comes to centering clay.
 From the choosing of the clay to making sure you’re in the correct position.